Strelokich/Monolyth-Framework-OSINT/README_English.md

 ## Troubleshooting

 - **`ModuleNotFoundError: No module named 'FreeSimpleGUI'`** — the virtual environment isn't activated, or `pip install -r requirements.txt` hasn't been run.
-- **Playwright doesn't launch the browser** — run `python -m playwright install chromium` inside the activated `.venv`.
 - **The Interactive Board module won't open on Linux** — install the `python3-tk` system package (see the Requirements section).
 - **Antivirus blocks the app on Windows** — some antivirus software flags OSINT tools with networking features; add the project folder to exclusions if needed.

-## License

-This project is distributed under the [MIT License](LICENSE).
-Replace the `LICENSE` file with a license of your choice before publishing, if needed.